wojtekmaj/opening-hours-utils/README.md

 import { getNextClosedNow } from '@wojtekmaj/opening-hours-utils';

 getNextClosedNow('Mo-Fr 08:00-17:30'); // 'Mo 17:30'
+getNextClosedNow('Mo-Fr 08:00-17:30', true); // 2022-01-03T17:30:00.000Z
 ```

 #### `getNextOpenAt()`

 Gets the next opening time for a given date.
 Returns null if for a given date place is open.
+An optional parameter can be used to return a `Date` object instead of a formatted string.

 ##### Sample usage